GLab/tomato-screencasts/README.md

 The `sources` directory contains an `index.json` file which lists all keys in their desired order.

 ## build.py

+This creates JSON and Jekyll files to integrate these into a website.
+It also converts the source video file into the target formats (currently hardcoded in the script)

-Needs the avconv command to be installed on the computer. example usages:
+It needs the avconv command to be installed on the computer.

+Example usages:
 ```
 # build the screencast in the 'basic' directory and create json files
 build.py -k basic -j -t /home/user/screencasts